gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/pub-sub/README.md

 ```

 ### Optional/Housekeeping
-For most projects, the following changes will not be necessary, but in this example the Cloud Cache application is a
+For most projects, the following changes will not be necessary, but in this example the GemFire application is a
 separate, self-contained project and these tweaks were needed:

-- In `settings.gradle`, update the `rootProject.name` from `pubsub.redis` to `pubsub.cloudcache`.
+- In `settings.gradle`, update the `rootProject.name` from `pubsub.redis` to `pubsub.gemfire`.
-- In `manifest.yml`, update the JAR name in `path` from `pubsub.redis` to `pubsub.cloudcache`.
+- In `manifest.yml`, update the JAR name in `path` from `pubsub.redis` to `pubsub.gemfire`.

-## Running the Cloud Cache Application
+## Running the GemFire Application
-Navigate to the Cloud Cache application directory and execute the following command:
+Navigate to the GemFire application directory and execute the following command:
 ```bash
 ./gradlew bootRun
 ```